wanghaisheng/responsive-landing-page-starter/content/blog/en/two-way-messaging-on-zendesk-with-vonage-messages-api.md

 ## Update a Zendesk Ticket

-1. Deploy a webhook that will be triggered on a chosen action (in this tutorial, the webhook is triggered when an agent adds a comment on a ticket)
+1. Deploy a webhook that will be triggered on a chosen action (the webhook is triggered when an agent adds a comment on a ticket)
 2. From the Zendesk admin center, navigate to Apps and integrations, webhooks, and create a new webhook.
 Add details of your webhook as below

 3. Now it’s time to link the webhook to a trigger.
 From objects and rules, Business rules, choose Triggers.
 4. Add a new trigger.
 Give a name to the trigger and select the conditions as per your use case.
 For this example, the webhook is triggered when a ticket is updated by an agent.
 5. Add an action and select Notify active webhooks
 6. Choose from various placeholders the ticket details you want to send back to your webhook

-## What’s Next?
+## Conclusion and Next Steps

+Today you learnt how to connect WhatsApp with Zendesk using the Vonage Messages API.
 This tutorial can be customized and tailored to your business requirements and use cases.
 Care to take it a step further!
 Check out our conversational AI platform, [Vonage AI studio](https://studio.docs.ai.vonage.com/), to build a complete workflow.